René Lévesque: Personality

 Lévesque was a man capable of great tact and charm, but who could also be abrupt and choleric when defending beliefs, ideals, or morals essential to him, or when lack of respect was perceived, for example, when he was famously snubbed by François Mitterrand at their first meeting.
 He was also a proud Gaspésien (hailing from the Gaspé Peninsula), and had hints of the local accent.

 Considered a major defender of the Québécois, Lévesque was, before the 1960s, more interested in international affairs than Quebec matters.
-The popular image of Lévesque was his ever-present cigarette and his small physical stature, as well as his unique comb over that earned him the nickname of Ti-Poil, literally, "Li'l Hair", but more accurately translated as "Baldy".
+The popular image of Lévesque was his ever-present cigarette and his small physical stature, as well as his comb over that earned him the nickname of Ti-Poil, literally, "Lil' Hair", but more accurately translated as "Baldy".
 Lévesque was a passionate and emotional public speaker.
 Those close to Lévesque have described him as having difficulty expressing his emotions in private, saying that he was more comfortable in front of a crowd of thousands than with one person.

 While many Quebec intellectuals are inspired by French philosophy and high culture, Lévesque favoured the United States.
 Speaking fluent English, he was a faithful reader of The New York Times, and took his vacations in New England every year.
 He also stated that, if there had to be one role model for him, it would be US President Franklin Delano Roosevelt.
 While in London during the Second World War, his admiration for Britons grew when he witnessed their courage in the face of the German bombardments.